bashiulAlam/api-test-with-tavern/README.md

   >   pip install tavern

+- Install *pykwwalify* dependency for schema validation by running the following command from your terminal:
+  >   pip install pykwalify

 ## Project Import
 1. Clone the project from GitHub or download the project and unzip it
 2. Open your IDE and import the project

 ## How to Run

+1. To run the API tests and then clearing the data from redis cache you have to follow one of the two ways below:

-- You can run the project from your IDE by following the steps:
+- You can run the full project from your IDE by following the steps:
     1. Open the python file **main.py** from your *{project_root}*
     2. Run this file
+- From your *{project_root}*, run the following command from terminal:

+  >   python main.py

-- You can run the project from command prompt or terminal by executing the following command from your *{project_root}*:
+2. You can run only the api tests using command prompt or terminal by executing the following command from your *{project_root}*:

   >   tavern-ci test_weather-api.tavern.yaml